The Drew Pavlou case: business with China versus the American lobby

 I am interested in the case for two reasons.
 For one, I have been through a similar trajectory myself with UQ’s management, culminating in a court case that I won, around a similar “hot topic” (see here for the court decision which made clear UQ management had not followed its own rules nor natural justice when inventing and pursuing their case against me).
 In my case, I dared to research racist behaviour in Brisbane, looking at the question what type of ethnicity was more likely to get a free ride on buses, finding that white and East Asian (!) students were far more likely to get a free ride than black or Indian students.
 The Brisbane elites disliked having such stories in the media and UQ’s management was happy to go after me using any excuse it could.
 My case also had media, petitions, and the like, but ultimately there was no strong group really bothered enough by racism in Brisbane to truly stand against UQ management.

 The second reason for my interest is that I researched China for about 5 years and as such re-designed the “Economics of China” course at UQ around 2013.
 I included many aspects of its political system in that course.
 I had about 200 students in each year of that course, mostly Chinese, and they were incredibly eager to hear how the Chinese system truly operated.
-You could hear a pin drop when I was telling of how and why Mao organised the Great Leap Forward that got an estimated 30 million Chinese killed, or the Cultural Revolution, which did even more damage to the Chinese economy and Chinese culture than the current coronavirus lock downs are doing to the West.
+You could hear a pin drop when I was teaching how and why Mao organised the Great Leap Forward that got an estimated 30 million Chinese killed, or the Cultural Revolution, which did even more damage to the Chinese economy and Chinese culture than the current coronavirus lock downs are doing to the West.
 The room also had a few Chinese student leaders who were basically there to promote the Party line and who were mightily pissed off at how openly I was talking about succession within the Party, which was specifically designed to prevent another Mao type person from assuming power.
 After I left, the more interesting and important parts of this course got taken out as a more docile and pro-Party line was adopted.

 So I know how UQ operates, how the Brisbane elites and their legal system works, and how the Party operates within UQ.
-I thus have little doubt that Drew’s protests against the pro-party organisations at UQ are based on a reality of on-campus lobbying by the Chinese embassy.
+I thus have little doubt that Drew’s protests against the pro-Party organisations at UQ are based on a reality of on-campus lobbying by the Chinese embassy.
 That is the purpose of these Confucius Institutes, just as it would be the purpose of American institutes abroad to push their political line.
-Similar to anti-American demonstrations in the Vietnam era, Drew has organised demonstrations against the pro-party organisations on the campus where he is a representative.
-And just like the anti-Vietnam demonstrators often got beaten up, Drew too is now forced into the defensive.
+Similar to anti-American demonstrations in the Vietnam era, Drew has organised demonstrations against the pro-Party organisations on the campus where he resides.
+And just like the anti-Vietnam demonstrators often got beaten up, Drew too is now forced onto the defensive.

 What Drew should expect

 Within the system that Hoj and his predecessors at UQ have set up, UQ management is judge, jury and executioner.
 Neither truth nor ethical principles will have much to do with how they handle him.
 Drew should for instance not count on the unions.
-The leaders of the Tertiary Education Unions long ago joined management, and they abhor things like freedom of speech.
-UQ management is thus the law within UQ.
+The leaders of the National Tertiary Education Union long ago joined management, and they abhor things like freedom of speech.
+UQ management IS thus the law at UQ.
 They will have many phone conferences (which do not leave a paper trail) with each other wherein they decide Drew’s fate, and the main consideration in those conferences will be political.
 Hoj and his successor will have designed a strategy in consultation with their legal council and the small coterie around UQ’s management.

 What UQ management in particular will want is to shut Drew up.
-They clearly hate his guts for his antics on the Senate and they will be very mindful of how dependent UQ is on Chinese money and thus needs to be seen to punish somebody who openly challenges China lobbying on their campus.
+They clearly hate his guts for his antics on the Senate and they will be very mindful of how dependent UQ is on Chinese money.
+They need to be seen to punish somebody who openly challenges China lobbying on their campus.
 In gross terms, this will coincide with the interests and opinions of the business and political elites in Brisbane.
 So normally speaking, Drew would be f*cked, at least in terms of his future at UQ.
 They would not normally care too much what the other students think and they would even shrug their shoulders at 20,000 signatures.
 Whole economic sectors in Queensland depend on continued good relations with China and that weighs far heavier than 20,000 signatures or even a few media appearances.

 Drew has no resources or personal power that they will fear.
 Even though they will see he might do well in politics, that is a worry for someone else.
 UQ management has billion of dollars of resources at their disposal or backing them, and no personal fortune of Drew or his backers will worry them.

-So Drew should expect that what will determine his fate as a UQ student and Senate representative will be due to forces completely outside of his control.
+So Drew should expect that what will determine his fate as a UQ student and Senate representative are forces completely outside of his control.
 Which larger powers are on his side then, potentially?

 The pro-American lobby.